idm-oxford/climate-epidemics/docs/getting-started/overview.rst

 Conventions
 -----------

-climepi is designed with a modular architecture, allowing users to apply and extend its functionality to a wide range of climate datasets and climate-sensitive epidemiological models.
-To ensure smooth uses, its features assume that climate datasets are represented as ``xarray.Dataset`` objects and follow certain naming conventions:
+climepi's features assume that climate datasets are represented as ``xarray.Dataset`` objects and follow certain naming conventions:

 - Data variables describing temperature and precipitation values (where present) should be named "temperature" and "precipitation", respectively.
 Inbuilt example